UniVideo: Unified Understanding, Generation, and Editing for Videos: Method

 \subsection{Model Architecture}

 As demonstrated in~\autoref{fig:architecture}, \model consists of two main components: a multimodal large language model (MLLM) and a multimodal DiT (MM-DiT).
-The MLLM handles visual–textual understanding, taking text, image, and video inputs and producing text responses.
+The MLLM handles visual–textual understanding, taking text, image, and video inputs and optionally producing text responses.
 The MM-DiT focuses on visual generation with two branches: one incorporates high-level semantic information from the MLLM, while the other integrates fine-grained reconstruction signals from a VAE.
 Specifically, we extract the last-layer hidden states of the MLLM, which encode rich semantic features of the multimodal input.
 These are aligned to the input space of the MM-DiT via a trainable connector and fed into its understanding stream.
 In parallel, visual signals are encoded by the VAE and passed into the MM-DiT generation stream to preserve fine details.
-This design enables strong semantic grounding together with high-fidelity visual detail, which is especially important for video editing and identity-preserving in-context generation.
+This design enables strong semantic grounding together with high-fidelity visual detail, which is especially important for video editing and identity-preserving generation.
+We provide a model design analysis in~\autoref{sec:model_design}.